CricketBr/Crickets-Shorthand-Site/orth-cnsl-words-passages.md

 As early as 1887 the author fully recognised the advantages of an orthographic basis in point of simplicity, and had made many unsuccessful attempts to construct such a system; but at the time of writing the introduction of the Manual he did not fully realise the difficulties that phonetic spelling presents to the majority of students.
 He was therefore content to abandon his orthographic labours, and to acquiesce in the generally prevailing opinion (as expressed in the Manual, p.
 19) that a system of shorthand to be simple, consistent and complete must be phonetic, since it is almost impossible to make a system represent consistently and simply the endless variety of combinations in the common spelling.
 A correction in the above passage suggested by two

-### Specimen: Ordinary Style, Abbreviated, plate 3, Callendar
+### Specimen: Ordinary Style, Abbreviated, plate 3

-All text from https://orthic.shorthand.fun/supplement , typed or transcribed by Jeremy W Sherman.

 or three eminent shorthand authorities, conducted in striking out the word ‘almost’ before impossible.
 The author however, having at length succeeded in solving the problem to his own satisfaction, is now of the opinion that he had somewhat over-rated the impossibility.